 The days can get quite hot, so we recommend staying well protected from the sun.
 Hats, sunscreen, sunglasses and plenty of water are a must for visiting these 5 Utah parks with kids.

 Our Utah road trip with kids was in April, so layers were key for us.
-While we were wearing jackets complete with hats and mitts in Bryce Canyon, we had to switch to shorts and t-shirts for Zion and Arches.
+While we were wearing jackets, hats and mitts in Bryce Canyon, we had to switch to shorts and t-shirts for Zion and Arches.
 It was easiest to bring packable down jackets that didn’t take a lot of space, especially since we only used them for Bryce Canyon.

 We also packed fleece jackets for days that started out cool.